jrengdahl/H503/README.txt

 -- GCC includes OpenMP, however it is only enabled for platforms that have a large OS, such as Linux or Windows.
 The bare metal versions of the toolchain do not have OpenMP enabled.
-My bare metal toolchain has OPenMP enabled.
+My build of the GCC bare metal toolchain has OpenMP enabled.

 The Cortex-M33 GCC 12.2 toolchain to be used with this project is found at: https://github.com/jrengdahl/cross/releases